moazelsawaf/dash_bubble/README.md

 ## 💡 Overview

-A Flutter plugin that allows you to create a floating bubble on the screen built on top of [Floating-Bubble-View](https://github.com/TorryDo/Floating-Bubble-View) library by [TorryDo](https://github.com/TorryDo) 💙
+A Flutter plugin that allows you to create a floating bubble on the screen built on top of [Floating-Bubble-View](https://github.com/TorryDo/Floating-Bubble-View) library for Android.

 *The plugin currently supports **Android** only and **doesn't support IOS because** the feature of drawing over other apps is not available there*